Sharad24/trackml/docs/readme.md

 ### 6. Acknowledgements

-I am very grateful to my mentors Moritz Kiehn, David Rousseau and Andreas Salzburger for being available to my doubts and queries all the time.
+I am very grateful and indebted to my mentors Moritz Kiehn (CERN, UNIGE), Jean-Roch Vlimant (CERN, Caltech), David Rousseau (CERN, LAL) and Andreas Salzburger (CERN) for being available to my doubts and queries all the time.
 Their help has been invaluable to me.